Alkhawaja/DEWA/README.md

 # DEWA
- Submission for the 4 problems of DEWA hiring assessment
+ Submission of the 4 problems of DEWA hiring assessment